exoplatform/exo-documentation/docs/Administration.rst

 :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.

 .. warning:: When the spaces managers group is defined by the two methods i.e. through the interface and
-             by configuration and that the values are different, the value in the interface is taken into account.
+             by configuration and that the values are different, the value in the interface takes precedence.

 .. note:: If the variable is not defined neither through the interface nor by configuration, only administrators are
           able to acces to Manage spaces tab.